 If you have signs on 7 or 8 nearby streets and on a few different nearby intersections, your signs will be seen by more people.
 The more people that see your signs, the greater the chance that one of them will want to come to your open house.

 Some agents put up directional signs at every major intersection within a 5 block radius of their open house.
-While this may seem like overkill to some, not to mention a lot of work, these agents greatly increase traffic to their open houses.
+While this may seem like overkill to some, not to mention being a lot of work, these agents greatly increase traffic to their open houses.

 You should also place directional signs along routes to your open house that have easy to miss street signs, or are heavily wooded.
 While the majority of homebuyers and buyer’s agents will have navigation in their cars, helpful signs will show them you care.

-David Hosterman is a mortgage lender from Colorado who regularly holds open houses uses dozens of signs per open house:
+David Hosterman a mortgage lender from Colorado who regularly holds open houses uses dozens of signs per open house:

 “We have a sign placement company we work with to drop about 30 – 50 signs surrounding the area to help drive traffic to the open house .
 These signs are bright yellow and black which are very eye catching for people driving by and the signs definitely catch their interest.
 The color scheme of black and yellow has been proven to be more effective than other colors.
 Sign placement is critical, as it has shown that better and increased placement drives substantially more traffic in comparison to a standard open house with only a few signs.”